Shresht7/Chrome-Extension-Template/README.md

 ## TypeScript
 -------------

-To enable TypeScript in this project install the relevant dependencies
+To enable TypeScript in this project install the dependency

 ```
 npm install --save-dev typescript